-Campus Access: The campus is open for student use until midnight each evening.
+Campus Access: The campus is open for student use until midnight each weeknight classes are in session.
 Students have full access to labs, classrooms, private practice rooms, resource room, and rehearsal studios.

-Administrative Services: Support for students including registration, student records, and student accounts are handled through the administration office.
+Administrative Services: Support for students including registration, student records, and student accounts are handled through the administrative office.
 Offices are located on campus and available to students during business hours.
-Phone and email access is also available for students in off campus settings.
+Phone and email access is also available for students in off-campus settings.